replay-framework/replay/README.md

 to RePlay should be straightforward or not needed at all.

-## Porting a Play1 application over to RePlay
+## Porting a Play1 application to RePlay

 Porting a Play1 application to RePlay requires quite some work, depending on the size of the application.
 The work will be significantly less than porting the application to [Play2](https://www.playframework.com) or